gijit/gi/README.md

 string is missing, this should be done shortly.

-The red 051 and 052 tests in imp_test.go track the last big of functionality needed to make Sprintf work.
+The red 051 and 052 tests in imp_test.go track the last bits of functionality needed to make Sprintf work.

 API functions
 luajit_push_cdata_uint64(), luajit_push_cdata_int64(),